rezajavan/Big-Data-Specialization/README.md

-"These PDFs contain slides used in the big data specialization offered on Coursera."
+These PDFs contain slides used in the big data specialization offered on Coursera.

 **link** `https://www.coursera.org/specializations/big-data`